solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/query_tool.png)

 10. Run each of the following commands to see the imported data after its transformation.
-Note that we did not fully expand the JSON into all possible columns so as to show the new JSON syntax later:
+Note that we did not fully expand the JSON into all columns so as to show the new JSON syntax later:

     ```sql
     select * from listings limit 10;